 During the middle of the 10th century, King Henrich III took a seat in the castle and ruled the city.
 The city Seal first became public in the 13th century and the City's Coat of Arms was formed along the time when the city was given its royal free rights.
 Ferdinand I. Habsbourg was appointed king in 1526 and Bratislava has then declared the capital of the Hungarian Kingdom.
 During the 1600s, the army of Stefan Bockay led an uprising against the Habsbourgs and besieged the city.
 In 1783, the city ceased to be the capital of the Hungarian Kingdom.

-Napoleon visited the city during 1809 and his soldiers burnt the Bratislava Castle in 1811.
-Bratislava's developing industry began in the late 1800s and early 1900s .
-Bridges, railways, trains and tram-lines were built.
-The city also progressed in terms of social institutions with constructions of theatres and universities.
-Communication phones, radios and electricity were adopted and the city became wired to other cities and the world.
+Napoleon visited the city in 1809 and his soldiers burnt the Bratislava Castle in 1811.
+Bratislava's developing industry began in the late 1800s and early 1900s.
+Bridges, railways, trains, and tram-lines were built.
+The city also progressed in terms of social institutions with the construction of theatres and universities.
+Communication phones, radios, and electricity were adopted and the city became wired to other cities and the world.

 It was 1939 when Bratislava became the capital of the Slovak state.
-Several villages also became parts of the city like Devin, Dubravka, Lamac, Prievoz, Petrzalka, Raca and Vajnory.
+Several villages also became parts of the city like Devin, Dubravka, Lamac, Prievoz, Petrzalka, Raca, and Vajnory.
 The communists took executive power in 1948, and years after, many important institutions were formed.
-The Slovak Philharmony, Slovak National Gallery and the Slovak Academy of Sciences were founded, whilst the reconstruction of Bratislava Castle began afterwards.
+The Slovak Philharmony, Slovak National Gallery, and the Slovak Academy of Sciences were founded, whilst the reconstruction of Bratislava Castle began afterward.